thomasbuilds/solid-start-oauth/README.md

 ## Contributions

-Please open issues for bugs and we much appreciate contributions regarding more provider support.
+Please open issues for bugs and we much appreciate contributions for more provider support.